Medical Malpractice Lawyer

 Have you suffered an injury or death of a loved one after visiting with a healthcare provider or undergoing a procedure?
 You may be the victim of medical malpractice and be able to recover compensation for your losses and expenses.
 You need a Medical Malpractice Lawyer.
-Contact Douglass & Runger, Attorneys at Law, to learn more about your legal rights.
+Contact Douglass & Runger, PLLC, Attorneys at Law, to learn more about your legal rights.

 Compensation Available Through a Medical Malpractice Case

 Most medical malpractice cases involve allegations that a medical provider acted carelessly (although there are some unique medical malpractice cases involving intentional conduct, i.e., a doctor or nurse physically or sexually abusing a patient).
 A successful medical malpractice case can result in the injured plaintiff/patient recovering:

 - Damages for out-of-pocket expenses like medical bills, lost wages due to time missed from work, additional treatment costs that are necessary because of the mistake, etc.